 The current two pilot culls of badgers in England were aimed at testing some of the practical aspects of any wildlife cull.
 However, we expressed serious concerns to Government over changes to the original design of the pilots, which have the potential to undermine their utility and scientific credibility.

 The current culls are not taking place on National Trust land and, given our concerns, we wouldn’t allow culls on our land in new cull areas where we have the power to do so

 Research shows that, in the right circumstances, culling badgers can help reduce the incidence of herd breakdowns due to bovine TB.
 However, before we could consider any cull on our land we would need to understand how any proposal conforms to the clear and rigorous criteria discussed by the Independent Scientific Group on bovine TB.

 We do not support calls for the roll-out of the pilot culls to other areas and will monitor the operation of the culls through our engagement with Defra’s TB Eradication Advisory Group for England.

-What is clear to us is that the Government’s actions must be based on sound scientific evidence and meet highest possible standards of conduct.
-Otherwise the Government risks failing to get on top of this devastating disease, and could potentially make it worse.
+What is clear to us is that the Government’s actions must be based on sound scientific evidence and meet the highest possible standards of conduct.
+Otherwise the Government risks failing to get on top of this devastating disease and could potentially make it worse.